Doge229/RauruBot/README.md

 -riso for their UI icons
--Shozutko for their map images, and work on various resource documents -Everyone else in the botw and totk communities who have created resources for these games
+-Shozutko for their map images, and work on various resource documents -Everyone else in the botw and totk communities who have created resources for these games -glitchtest and phoenixguy123 for their help with the testing process